4801 Frankford Rd. #300

 Shannon’s current passion is working with victims of Narcissistic Abuse and educating clinicians, attorneys, physicians and the general public on this insidious form of emotional abuse and its effects.
 She offers individual and group counseling for clients recovering from emotional abuse.

 Shannon is a sought after speaker and has presented at many local, regional and national conferences.
 She speaks on a multitude of topics including Trauma and Eating Disorders, Anger Resolution, Shame-based Identity, Stress Management, Building Resiliency, and Understanding Narcissistic Abuse.
 She provides CEU events for Mental Health Clinicians with the Best Practices CEU series.
 She co-authored the Books of Hope and Healing which are affirmation books covering eating disorders, codependency, trauma recovery, substance abuse recovery, and for friends and family of clients in treatment.

 Shannon is the past Secretary and past President of the North Texas Chapter of EAPA (Employee Assistance Professionals Association).
 She currently sits on the Board of Dallas TAAP (Texas Association of Addiction Professionals) as the current President, and will serve as President for the 2019-2020 term.
 Shannon is the 2017 recipient of the Sierra Tucson Gratitude for Giving Humility Award

-Shannon is a Licensed Professional Counselor Supervisor (LIC # 17152) and has mentored interns since 2008.
+Shannon is a Licensed Professional Counselor Supervisor (LIC # 17152) and has mentored associates since 2008.
 She is a National Certified Counselor and a CART, Certified Anger Resolution Therapist.